dzcode-io/dzcode.io/data/articles/A_Python_Website_No_Framework_Needed_PART_2/content.md

 python app.py
 ```

-you will see an html template with a header , input form and a submit button
+you will see an HTML template with a header, input form, and a submit button

 add a text to the input hit the submit button and check the console you will see your text